gradints/tailwindcss-scrollbar/README.md

       size: '5px', // width or height, default '5px'
       track: {
         background: 'lightgray', // default '#f1f1f1'
-        // add other css attributes here,
-        // will be merged to ::-webkit-scrollbar-track
+        // add any css attributes here, will be merged to ::-webkit-scrollbar-track },
-      },
       thumb: {
         background: 'gray', // default '#c1c1c1'
         borderRadius: '40px',
-        // add other css attributes here,
-        // will be merged to ::-webkit-scrollbar-thumb
+        // add any css attributes here, will be merged to ::-webkit-scrollbar-thumb },
-      },
       hover: {
         background: 'darkgray', // default '#a8a8a8'
         borderRadius: '40px',
-        // add other css attributes here,
-        // will be merged to ::-webkit-scrollbar-thumb:hover
+        // add any css attributes here, will be merged to ::-webkit-scrollbar-thumb:hover },
-      },
     }),
   ],